kubemod/kubemod/README.md

 #### Note on presence check

-KubeMod's uses the above `undefined` based functions to provide both presence (`isDefined`) and negative-presence (`isUndefined`) filters - see next section for an example.
+KubeMod uses the above `undefined` based functions to provide both presence (`isDefined`) and negative-presence (`isUndefined`) filters - see next section for an example.

-These functions should be used in place of the standard JSONPath's presence-based `[?(@.property)]` filter (discussed here)[https://goessner.net/articles/JsonPath/].
+These functions should be used in place of the standard JSONPath's presence-based `[?(@.property)]` filter [discussed here](https://goessner.net/articles/JsonPath/).

 #### Usage in ModRules

-For example, to patch all deployments' containers which have either no `securityContext` defined or `securityContext` is empty, one would use the following KubeMod rule:
+For example, to patch all deployments' containers which have either no `securityContext` defined, or `securityContext` is empty, one would use the following KubeMod rule.
-The rule uses `isEmpty` which returns `true` when the passed in path is not defined or if it points to an empty object:

 ```yaml
 apiVersion: api.kubemod.io/v1beta1